mvolkmann/blog/src/zig.md

    should be returned to the function that called the current function.
    For example, `try number = parseU64(str, 10);`
-1. Follow the call with the `catch` keyword to supply a value to be used instead of the error, regardless of the kind of error that is returned.
+1. Follow the call with the `catch` keyword to supply a value if the call returns an error, regardless of the kind of error that is returned.
    For example, `const number = parseU64(str, 10) catch 0;`